I Want To...

 Approximately half the time is spent on various general surgical services.
-Surgical specialty and subspecialty rotations include our regional burn unit, cardiac surgery (intensive care), thoracic surgery, transplant, pediatric surgery, and plastics and reconstructive surgery.
+Surgical specialty and subspecialty rotations include thoracic surgery, transplant and pediatric surgery.
 Rotations in the surgical intensive care units are offered during the first and second postgraduate years.
-During the first two postgraduate years, approximately 85 percent of the rotations are at Hopkins Hospital and 15 percent are at Johns Hopkins Bayview.
+During the first two postgraduate years, approximately 75 to 80 percent of the rotations are at The Johns Hopkins Hospital and 20 to 25 percent are at Johns Hopkins Bayview.

-All residents are appointed fellows of The Johns Hopkins University School of Medicine and can take advantage of graduate student discounts on social activities and performing arts programs both on and off campus.
-Additional benefits include medical and dental care, disability and life insurance, liability insurance, lab coats and two weeks paid vacation for first year residents and additional time for second year residents.
-The stipend is competitive with other housestaff salaries in the region.
+All residents are appointed fellows of the Johns Hopkins University School of Medicine and can take advantage of graduate student discounts on social activities and performing arts programs both on and off campus.
+Additional benefits include medical and dental care, disability and life insurance, liability insurance, lab coats, and two weeks of paid vacation for first-year residents and additional time for second-year residents.
+The stipend is competitive with other house staff salaries in the region.

 Neurosurgery, Orthopedic Surgery, Otolaryngology-Head and Neck Surgery, and Urology